VillanuevaK/PythonCheatSheet/README.md

 let isNumeric = s.allSatisfy { $0.isNumber }
 print(isNumeric) // Output: true

-# The find() method returns the index of first occurrence of the substring (if found).
+// The returns the index of first occurrence of the substring (if found).
 If not found, it returns -1.
-# check the index of 'fun'
+// check the index of 'fun'
 let message = "python is a fun programming language" if let index = message.range(of: "fun")?.lowerBound {
     print(message.distance(from: message.startIndex, to: index))